UL-SnT-Serval/CIA-Investigation/lvl2/README.md

-# Level 3
+# Level 2
-## Path To Glory
+## Pick a side

 * Programming Language: **Python**
-* Difficulty: Medium
+* Difficulty: Easy

 ## Context
-You port the level 1 program to python, eveythings works fine congrats.
-To evaluate your implementation with longer list you put everything random number in a huge file.
-You ran the test and eeverything work.
-Your colleague ask to see it, but he tells you that tests are failing on his side.
-Intrigued, you setup an environment corresponding to his own and realize that he is right?
+You just decided to learn python congrats!
+After experimenting online, you are ready to run it on your machine, but it doesn't execute.

 **Can you guess, what is going on?**

-**Can you modify the code to make run on both of your system ?**
+**Can you modify the code to make it executable ?**

 # CI/CD python example